-Being stuck between a rock and a hard place is a sublime experience in the Todra Gorge, where the massive fault dividing the High Atlas from the Jebel Sarhro is at some points just wide enough for a crystal-clear river and single-file trekkers to squeeze through.
-The road from Tinerhir passes green palmeraies and Berber villages until, 15km along, high walls of pink and grey rock close in around the road.
-The approach is thrilling and somehow urgent, as though the doors of heaven were about to close before you.
+Being stuck between a rock and a hard place is a sublime experience in the Todra Gorge, where a 300m-deep fault splits the orange limestone into a deep ravine at some points just wide enough for a crystal-clear river and single-file trekkers to squeeze through.
+The road from Tinerhir passes green palmeraies (palm groves) and Berber villages until, 15km along, high walls of pink and grey rock close in around the road.
+The approach is thrilling, as though the doors of heaven were about to close before you.

-Arrivals at the Todra are best timed in the morning, when the sun briefly illuminates the gorge in a golden moment of welcome.
-Souvenir vendors and tour buses clog the throat of the gorge in afternoons, until it suddenly turns dark and bitterly cold.
-Through the gorge and 18km up the road is the Berber village of Tamtattouchte, with Imilchil some 95km beyond.
+The best time to visit is in the morning, when the sunshine briefly illuminates the gorge in a golden moment of welcome.
+Souvenir vendors and tour buses clog the centre in afternoons, until it suddenly turns dark and bitterly cold.
+Through the gorge and 18km up the road is the Berber village of Tamtetoucht, with Imilchil some 95km beyond.